hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 ### 4. Grant the user permission to the wallet

-The addition UMA permission can be added to the current wallet giving Keycloak user an access.
+UMA permission can be added to the current wallet, giving Keycloak users access.
-This can be done by invoking the `POST /wallets/{walletId}/uma-permissions` endpoint on the agent.
+To do this, invoke the `POST /wallets/{walletId}/uma-permissions` endpoint on the agent.

 ```bash
 curl -X 'POST' \